silexphp/Silex/doc/providers/session.rst

 Using Handlers
 --------------

-The default session handler is `NativeFileSessionHandler`.
-However, there are multiple handlers available for use by setting ``session.storage.handler`` to an instance of one of the following handler objects.
+The default session handler is ``NativeFileSessionHandler``.
+However, there are multiple handlers available for use by setting ``session.storage.handler`` to an instance of one of the following handler objects:

 * `LegacyPdoSessionHandler <http://api.symfony.com/master/Symfony/Component/HttpFoundation/Session/Storage/Handler/LegacyPdoSessionHandler.html>`_
 * `MemcacheSessionHandler <http://api.symfony.com/master/Symfony/Component/HttpFoundation/Session/Storage/Handler/MemcacheSessionHandler.html>`_